patarapolw/jupyter-flashcards/README.md

 >>> card
 Show front side of the card on Jupyter Notebook.
 Images are also included (no need to be inside markdown tags, or img tags.)
 Markdown is rendered to HTML.
 >>> card.show()
 Back side of the card is show.
-Also render images and HTML.
+Also render images, markdown and HTML.

 ```
 In the case, the images are always cached at `foo/` folder for offline use.